Chronic dry eye treatments range from eye drops to surgical procedures. Lifestyle changes, natural remedies, and alternative therapies may also help.

-Chronic dry eye occurs when your eyes can’t produce enough tears.
-This may be because your tears are evaporating too quickly.
-It can also be due to inflammation in or around the eye.
+Dry eye occurs when your eyes can’t produce enough tears.
+This might be because your tears evaporate too quickly or due to inflammation in or around the eye.

-Temporary dry eye is often caused by environmental factors.
-You may see symptoms from wearing contact lenses too long or being in a dry environment.
-Chronic dry eye, on the other hand, is often caused by an underlying condition.
-Conditions involving the eye glands, skin diseases near the eyes, and allergies can all contribute to chronic dry eye.
+Chronic dry eye is often due to an underlying condition.
+Conditions involving the eyelids, skin diseases near the eyes, nutritional deficiencies, and allergies can all contribute to chronic dry eye.

-Here are the treatments available for chronic dry eye so you can find one that works best for you.
+There are many options for treating dry eye, so you can find one or more that work for you.

-There are many medications and procedures available to treat chronic dry eye.
+There are many medications available to treat chronic dry eye.

-Sometimes, an underlying condition or external factor may lead to dry eye, so talk to your doctor to rule out another condition.
-Some medications can cause dry eye, for example, so you may need to simply switch medications.
+Sometimes, an underlying condition or external factor may lead to dry eye, so it’s best to contact a doctor to rule out any other conditions.
+Some medications can also cause dry eye, so you may simply need to work with your doctor to switch medications.

-Artificial tears simply moisten your eyes.
-If you have moderate symptoms of dry eye, artificial tears may be all you need.
-However, you may have to apply them several times a day.
+Artificial tears moisten your eyes and may be enough to relieve moderate dry eye symptoms.
+Still, you may need to apply them several times a day.

-Ointments can also be used, but they tend to make vision cloudy.
+You can also use ointments, but they tend to make vision cloudy.
 Ointments coat your eyes better than eye drops do.
-Because they make vision blurry, they’re best used right before bedtime.
+Because they make vision blurry, it’s best to use them right before bedtime.

 Avoid using eye drops that reduce redness.
 These may eventually irritate your eyes because they constrict blood vessels.